Pet Cremation Questions and Pet Burial Questions

 What are my options for the cremation of my pet?

 Individual cremation is carried out in the way you would expect a human cremation to be performed.
 Your pet is placed alone in the enclosed cremation chamber.
-You are welcome to attend the cremation if you wish where you will be able to see the chamber has been scrupulously cleaned of any remains from the previous cremation.
-At the end of the cycle your pet’s remains will be removed with the same meticulous care and prepared and packaged as you wish.
+You are welcome to attend the cremation if you wish where you will be able to see the chamber has been scrupulously cleaned of any remains.
+At the end of the cremation your pet’s remains will be removed with the same meticulous care, prepared and homed into the option(s) you have selected.
 See more information on Individual Pet Cremation.

 You have options on collection of your pet or you may bring your pet to us.
 You may have an attended individual cremation and take the ashes home with you.
 We will always try to accommodate any wishes you have for you pet’s cremation.
 That is what we are here for.